-The humble-pie-eating data scientists think of their craft as augmenting professional people’s ability to do their job rather than replacing them.
-Data science is just a lever to move bigger rocks and not meant to replace rock-moving!
-So collaborating with the folks who know which rock to move is usually a sound approach.
-Fore example, shopping mall managers may not know all about the reasons shoppers visit their locations but they have good judgement about new ideas to explore and data features to take into account when modeling to predict shopping traffic.
-That insight can be lost when data scientists are left out of the conversation since algorithmic abilities, when explained to business people can nudge them into suggesting or exploring new avenues.
+The humble-pie-eating data scientists, although it might taste bitter – it’s the best pie, think of their craft as augmenting professional people’s ability to do their job rather than replacing them.
+These are some of the problems with machine learning.
+Data science is just a lever to move more enormous rocks and not meant to replace rock-moving!
+So collaborating with the folks who know which stone to move is usually a sound approach.
+For example, shopping mall managers may not know all about why shoppers visit their locations.
+Still, they have good judgment about new ideas to explore and raw data features to consider when modeling to predict shopping traffic.
+That insight can be lost when data scientists are left out of the conversation since algorithmic abilities can nudge them into suggesting or exploring new avenues when explained to business people.

-Too many data science projects stem for the desire to « do something with our data » yet most B2B or B2C businesses are sensitive to extraneous conditions like weather, stock markets or other factors such as those for which economic indexes can be good proxy indicators.
-Some businesses like electrical power generators critically rely on weather and economic activity forecasts but many other business can enhance their business predictions as well by incorporating external data and forecasts.
-Shopping mall traffic turned out to be decently forecastable when taking into account weather, day of week, yearly celebrations and school vacations.
-If you add, social network event public announcements by shops and the competition and you, you get very good predictive capabilities.
+Too many data science projects stem from the desire to « do something with our raw data.» Yet, most B2B or B2C businesses are sensitive to extraneous conditions like weather, stock markets, or other factors such as those for which economic indexes can be good proxy indicators.
+Some companies like electrical power generators critically rely on the weather and economic activity forecasts.
+Still, many other businesses can enhance their business predictions by incorporating external raw data and projections.
+Shopping mall traffic turned out to be decently forecastable when considering the weather, day of the week, yearly celebrations, and school vacations.
+If you add social network event public announcements by shops and the competition, you get excellent predictive capabilities.

 The ForePaaS Platform was designed with these realities in mind.
-An extensive connector marketplace puts all sorts of data in reach and the data engineering capabilities allow the mixing of various temporalities from those captures asynchronously in realtime to batches being processed periodically.
-It also encourages dialog and interactions between data scientists and business users by offering a comprehensive point-and-click environment to build production-grade web applications that promote human consumption and feedback of the information produced.
+An extensive connector marketplace puts all sorts of raw data in reach.
+The data engineering capabilities allow mixing various temporalities from those captures asynchronously in real-time to processing them periodically.
+It also encourages dialog between data scientists and business users by offering a comprehensive point-and-click environment to build production-grade web applications that promote human consumption and feedback of the information produced.